-This week, after 2 years of homeschooling, I put my 10 year old back in public school, but this does not mean that I failed.
+This week, after 2 years of homeschooling, I put my 10 year old, with higher functioning autism, back in public school, but this does not mean that I failed.
 I became a homeschooler very unexpectedly and I still feel like my decision to pull him out was the right one.
 I felt as if I had given him what he needed, in that 2 years, to grow, mature and cope, but I came to the conclusion that I had provided him with all that I had and it was time for him to get it from somewhere else.

 I never intended on being a homeschooler, it is just something that manifested itself and needed to be done.
 My child needed an alternative and I provided him with one.
 With a combination of autism, anxiety and ADHD, school was not a happy place for my son.
 In fact, it was the very cause of his daily dread and unacceptable behaviors.
 School had a Jekyll and Hyde effect on him and that needed to stop.

 I pulled my son out of school and, while we still worked on academics, we also worked on him.
 We spent time managing his medications, attending various therapies and social skill groups, all in the hopes that his coping skills would mature and that someday, he could go back to school.